F-Stop-Technologies/fstop-mint-isogen/README.md

-# fstop-mint-installer *UNDER CONSTRUCTION*
+# fstop-mint-isogen *UNDER CONSTRUCTION*
-Install F-Stop Mint on Debian Sid
+Prepare fstop for publication on image files...

 ## NOTE
 to test (use in a vm for now):